paddlesteamers.info : The Internet's leading website for Paddle Steamers past and present

 555 Gross Registered Tonnes

-On 18th August 2015 it was announced that the Loch Lomond Steamship company, a preservationist charity which had owned and maintained the vessel since 1995, had won approval from the UK's National Lottery Heritage Fund for the first stage of its application for funding to restore the ship to operational condition and make the necessary improvements to Balloch pier to allow her to sail from there commercially.
-A grant of £ 230,400 was made to allow the company to complete the necessary plans for the ship in order to submit to the lottery fund grant awarding committee for final approval of the £ 5.5 million project.
-The fund has provisionally approved a grant of £ 3.8 million with the proviso that if finally approved, matching funding of £ 1.7 million is provided by the ship's owners..
+Maid to Sail ? : On 18th August 2015 it was announced that the Loch Lomond Steamship company, a preservationist charity which had owned and maintained the vessel since 1995, had won approval from the UK's National Lottery Heritage Fund for the first stage of its application for funding to restore the ship to operational condition and make the necessary improvements to Balloch pier to allow her to sail from there commercially.
+A grant of GBP 230,400 was made to allow the company to complete the necessary plans for the ship in order to submit to the lottery fund grant awarding committee for final approval of the GBP 5.5 million project.
+The fund has now approved a grant of GBP 3.8 million with the proviso that matching funding of GBP 1.7 million is provided by the ship's owners, who are appealing to funding bodies and the general public to trigger the grant.

 Click here to see a copy of the Maid of the Loch's publicity leaflet for 2013 (the format has been a tried and tested one for many years)